General questions

 When you log in to your account there are guides available via the Resources section on how to make sure your photos are of good quality.

 The photo upload service costs less than the live consultation and is best suited for minor skin ailments that need a quick answer.
-It remains a safe and reliable option, it is just not as comprehensive or as accurate as live consultations and may provide you with slightly less information.
+It remains a safe and reliable option, it is just not as comprehensive as live consultations and may provide you with slightly less information.
+Your interaction with the Consultant Dermatologist is also limited.

-The live consultations allow you to speak to an expert directly, ask questions and establish a dialogue.
+The live consultations allow you to speak to an expert directly, ask lots of questions and establish a dialogue.
 Live consultations also permit greater access going forward, especially if further investigations are required.

 Live Consultations